 Affordability of housing remains the fastest-growing and most pervasive housing challenge in the UNECE region.
 Housing costs have increased with significant implications for access to adequate and affordable housing, particularly for vulnerable groups.
 The data in Figure 11 presents the share of households experiencing significant financial difficulties due to housing costs across the region.
 In four countries-Belgium, Spain, Portugal and Greece-a quarter of the households are finically stressed.
-In Italy this share is exceptionally high reaching 42
+In Italy this share is exceptionally high reaching 42 percent in 2004.

-Figure 11: Households Experiencing Financial Difficulties due to Housing Costs, 2004 percent in 2004.
 While the data are limited, it appears that countries with higher homeownership rates and limited tenure choice tend to have a higher share of households experiencing affordability problems.
 Furthermore, the situation appears to be more problematic in urban areas where higher prices for housing and concentration of poverty create cumulative disadvantages.
 For example, in Canada, 23 percent of all urban households spend 30 per cent or more of their income on housing costs.
-The general incidence of core housing need in immigrant households, regardless of their time of arrival in Canada, is over 18 per cent, a level higher than the 2002-2004 average for all Canadians of 13.8 per cent (CMHC, 2007).
-The evidence in Box 3 illustrates the magnitude of these problems in the United States.